-If the mere act of one adult slapping another is considered an assault, why isn’t spanking a young child considered a crime too?
+Why isn’t spanking a young child considered a crime too?

 A 2010 study by Tulane University showed that children who were spanked at age 3 were more likely to be aggressive at age 5 than children who were not spanked.
 Spanking only teaches that aggression is a way to solve a problem.